-where $c_{i}^{\dagger}$ creates a fermion on site $i$, $t$ is the nearest-neighbour (NN) hopping term, and $V>0$ is the density repulsive interaction between NN sites.
-We also set $t=1$ as unit of energy and focus on half-filling case, and we also can use a suitable HS transformation to avoid sign problem\cite{li2015solving,wang2015split}.
+with $\alpha_V=\text{arcosh}(e^{a_\tau V/2})$.
 However, this transformation leads to two non-zero off-diagonal elements in $\Delta$ during updates.
-In order to employ delay updates, we require $\Delta$ to have only non-zero diagonal elements.
-To achieve this, we diagonalize $e^{V({\bm{s}})}$, and propagating Green's function to the representation where $\Delta$ is diagonal and has only two non-zero diagonal elements.
-In the spinless $t$-$V$ model, we set $V/t=1$, and all other conditions remain the same as the Hubbard model above.
-Due to the presence of two non-zero diagonal elements $(k=2)$, the computation time for local updates using fast updates is nearly four times longer than the Hubbard model.
+In order to employ delay updates effectively, we ensure that $\Delta$ only features non-zero elements on its diagonal.
+To achieve this, we diagonalize $e^{\bm{V}(\bm{s}_{\langle i,j \rangle,l})}$~\footnote{$V(\bm{s}_{\langle i,j \rangle,l})$ is a $2\times 2$ matrix of the coefficient matrix for the interacting part after HS transformation at bond $\langle i,j\rangle$ and time slice $l$.} and propagate the Green's function to a representation where $\Delta$ is diagonal with exactly two non-zero diagonal elements.
+For the spinless $t$-$V$ model, we set $V/t=1$, keeping all other conditions consistent with the previously discussed Hubbard model.
+Due to the presence of two non-zero diagonal elements $(k=2)$, the computation time for local updates using fast updates is nearly four times that of the Hubbard model.
 As a result, the vast majority of computation time is spent on local updates, as shown in Fig.~\ref{fig:fig5}.

 We also employed fast update and delay update separately to perform DQMC-finite-T calculations on the spinless $t$-$V$ model.
-After that we did the same comparison.
+After that, we conducted the same comparison.
 With an increase in system size, the acceleration factor of delay update continues to grow.
-When the system size reaches $42 \times 42$, an acceleration of over seven times in update part has been achieved.
+When the system size reaches $42 \times 42$, an acceleration of over sevenfold has been achieved in the \textit{Update} component.
 This allows us to elevate the computable system size from $42 \times 42$ to $54 \times 54$ while keeping the total time cost nearly the same.

-We also tested the acceleration of local updates in DQMC-zero-T using delay update in the same manner.
-It also demonstrates behavior similar to that of the DQMC-zero-T for the Hubbard model.
-Delay update still exhibits superior performance to fast update, when increasing the system size, the acceleration factor of delay update continues to grow.
+We tested the acceleration of local updates in DQMC-zero-T using the delay update method in a similar manner.
+This demonstrates behavior similar to that observed in the Hubbard model under DQMC-zero-T conditions.
+Delay update continues to exhibit superior performance compared to fast update; as the system size increases, the acceleration factor of delay update also grows.
 Furthermore, within nearly the same time frame, the system size for local updates can be increased from $42 \times 42$ (fast update) to $46 \times 46$ (delay update), as shown in Fig.~\ref{fig:fig7}.